wbyoung/azul/docs/source/guides/models.md

 models.
 The types will be cast when reading and writing from the database.
 See the [migrations guide][azul-migrations] for more details.

+The `attr` function is also available via the main `azul` export for convenience.

 <div class="panel panel-info">
 <div class="panel-heading">
   <span class="panel-title">Coming Soon&hellip;</span>